Why would you want a belt-driven e-bike when a chain-driven one is the most common?

 Additionally, the Supercharger features a 14-speed internal transmission system by Rohloff with a 1:5.6 gear ratio.
 This system allows the rider to change gears even while stopped.
 But it does also require the rider to stop pedaling to change gears, which can take some getting used to.

-The stand-out features of this bike are the exceptionally large battery pack that affords it a 100-mile range, top speeds of over 50 miles per hour, heavy-duty tires and wheels, seat and front wheel suspension for extra ride comfort, two luggage racks, and high-end component quality.
+The stand-out features of this bike are the exceptionally large battery pack that affords it a 100-mile range, top speeds of over 50 miles per hour, heavy-duty tires and wheels, front wheel and seat suspension for extra ride comfort, two luggage racks, and high-end component quality.

-However, there are some major drawbacks of the Supercharger… the e-bike’s 70lb weight and $7000+ price tag!
+However, there are some major drawbacks of the Supercharger… the e-bike’s 65-lb weight and the $9500+ price tag!

 The Supercharger is equipped with a belt drive that is as tough as its other components.